brikis98/icloud-fuckery/README.md

 # iCloud Fuckery

+**UPDATE: I no longer use these scripts and do not have time to maintain them.
+This repo is now considered archived and unmaintained.**

 This repo contains a couple hacky node.js scripts I use whenever I need to download a large number of my photos (but not all!) from iCloud: